 - You have not had a previous conviction expunged

+You can apply to have multiple misdemeanors or fourth or fifth-degree felonies expunged from your record at once, or up to two third-degree felonies.
 You may also qualify to have your records sealed if you were charged with a crime but you were found innocent or the case was dismissed.
-However, if you were simply arrested and not charged with a crime, you cannot have this arrest record expunged.
+However, if you were simply arrested and not charged with a crime, you cannot have the arrest record expunged.

 Convictions That Disqualify You From Expungement

 Not all convictions can be expunged.
 Here are the types of convictions that are specifically excluded under Ohio law:

 - Second-degree felonies

 - First-degree misdemeanor or felony offenses in which the victim was younger than 18 years old